cronn/cms-prototype/src/content/references/en/de-eieiei.md

 > Thanks to our partner cronn, we have someone who always keeps our software up to date and supports us with words and deeds.
 >
-> — Liselotte Lümpel, COO, Eieiei GmbH
+> — Liselotte Lümpel, Chief Eggsectutive Officer, Eieiei GmbH

 ### **Solution**